Answers to some frequently asked questions about the reporting requirements.

 How have you ensured the Annual Return changes are acceptable to the sector?

-We consulted with representatives of the charitable sector when we developed the new Annual Return form.
+We spoke with representatives of the charitable sector when we developed the new Annual Return form.
 We wanted to make sure that the new form was as easy as possible to understand and use, and that it collects information that supports transparency and accountability in the sector.

 Where can I find more information?